-It wasn’t too long ago that North Fitzroy’s Terminus was still operating as a hotel, the sort of hotel where the long-term residents living upstairs wouldn’t think twice about shuffling into the bar in dressing gown and slippers for a few pots of Draught.
+It wasn’t too long ago that Fitzroy North’s Terminus was still operating as a hotel, the sort of hotel where the long-term residents living upstairs wouldn’t think twice about shuffling into the bar in dressing gown and slippers for a few pots of Draught.
 What a difference a change of ownership can make…

 That proved to be merely the start, with the changes coming thick and fast.
 In 2012, the decision was taken to demolish the adjoining drive-thru bottleshop and create a new bar and beer garden.
-The renovations were completed in time for Good Beer Week 2013, with the new Craft Beer and Beer Garden announced in style as the venue became the festival’s first ever Hub, drawing huge crowds and ripping through far more beer than the owners could have imagined over the nine days.
+The renovations were completed in time for Good Beer Week 2013, with the new Craft Beer and Beer Garden announced in style as the venue became the festival’s first ever Hub, drawing huge crowds and ripping through so much beer the staff were ordering more beer within two days.

 Visit the Terminus today and you’ll find 32 taps pouring 16 craft beers lining the U-shaped bar that now links the Public Bar and the Craft Bar.
 The Public Bar & Dining Room forms the gastropub side of the venue, which combines a cosy atmosphere with a great reputation for top notch food.
-Head left and you’ll find yourself in the more contemporary Craft Bar & Beer Garden with a simpler menu of beer friendly, Asian style food that’s worth crossing town for.
+Head left on the way in from Queens Parade and you’ll find yourself in the more contemporary Craft Bar & Beer Garden with a simpler menu of beer friendly, Asian style food.

 Perhaps most appealing, however, is the pricing policy.
 With lots of taps and thus lots of beer to get through, the management has taken the decision to keep margins low.
 That means better prices for punters and beer that turns over faster and should be fresher as a result.